Preventing Value Function Collapse in Ensemble {Q}-Learning by Maximizing Representation Diversity: Related Work

 \paragraph{Representation Similarity:} Measuring similarity between the representations learned by different neural networks is an active area of research.
-For instance, \cite{Raghu-2017-NeurIPS} used Canonical Correlation Analysis (CCA) to measure the representation similarity.
-CCA find two basis matrices such that when original matrices are projected on these bases, the correlation is maximized. \cite{Raghu-2017-NeurIPS,Yousef-2015-ARXIV} used truncated singular value decomposition on the activations to make it robust for perturbations.
-Other work such as~\cite{Li-2015-NIPS} and~\cite{Wang-2018-Neurips} studied the correlation between the neurons in the neural networks. \cite{Li-2015-NIPS} attempts to find a bipartite match that maximizes the sum of correlations between the neurons. \cite{Wang-2018-Neurips} proposed finding subsets of neurons such that neurons of one neural network can be represented as a linear combination of neurons from the second neural network.
+For instance, \citep{Raghu-2017-NeurIPS} used Canonical Correlation Analysis (CCA) to measure the representation similarity.
+CCA find two basis matrices such that when original matrices are projected on these bases, the correlation is maximized. \citep{Raghu-2017-NeurIPS,Yousef-2015-ARXIV} used truncated singular value decomposition on the activations to make it robust for perturbations.
+Other work such as~\citep{Li-2015-NIPS} and~\citep{Wang-2018-Neurips} studied the correlation between the neurons in the neural networks.